luyadev/luya/docs/guide1.0/install-upgrade.md

 Now you got a new composer lock file, which can be used for other team members to install the new luya version.

-> If you get a composer update error, make sure you have set `"minimum-stability" : "beta"`.
+> If you get a composer update error, make sure you have set `"minimum-stability" : "RC"`.

 ### Console